 Pharmacy Management is a longitudinal rotation with a concentrated one-month rotation involving the management of the pharmacy department services in the hospital environment.
-The longitudinal experience is for five tow-month longitudinal rotations focusing on pharmacy administration, pharmacy operations and personnel, pharmacy education, quality management, and drug-information/ clinical services.
+The longitudinal experience is for five two-month longitudinal rotations focusing on pharmacy administration, pharmacy education, quality management, and drug-information/ clinical services.
 The resident participates with the pharmacy managers in all aspects of the department management.
 The resident will be introduced to basic principles of pharmacy financial management, human resource management, clinical performance measures, regulatory requirements, and professional strategic planning.

 Pharmacy Practice is a longitudinal rotation intended to provide the resident the opportunity to develop necessary skills to function as an independent, confident practitioner while providing pharmaceutical care to patients.
-The resident will complete pharmacy practice shift assignments one evening a week and every fourth weekend.
-In addition, the resident will staff one major holiday (Thanksgiving, Christmas, or New Year’s Day) and one minor holiday (the day after Thanksgiving, Christmas Eve, or New Year’s Eve).
+The resident will complete pharmacy practice shift assignments one evening a week and every third weekend.
+In addition, the resident will staff one major holiday (Thanksgiving, Christmas, or New Year’s Day) and two minor holidays (the day after Thanksgiving, Christmas Eve, or New Year’s Eve and Labor Day, Good Friday or Memorial Day).
 Staffing assignments will be sufficient to provide the practice experience necessary to function as a competent practitioner.
 Responsibilities will include both distributive functions utilizing established systems and procedures and clinical pharmacy services for the physicians, nursing staff, and patients.
 The depth of the resident’s level of responsibility will increase during the residency year as the resident develops further knowledge and competency with distributive and clinical services.
 Shifts requiring increasing professional independence will be assigned progressively to the resident during the course of the residency year.

 One of the outcomes of the residency program is the completion of a research project.
 It requires the resident to identify a pharmacy practice-related issue that needs to be investigated and design, execute, and report the results of the investigation.
 The resident will present the research results at the Florida Residency Conference.
 The completed project should include a written paper suitable for publication.
 The objective of this activity is for the resident to gain skills in study design, the IRB approval process, data collection, presentation of research data, and publication.
 The resident may choose the research project from a list of ideas from the pharmacy department or from an idea of their own.
 The Research Council will give final approval of the research project idea, oversee the progress of the research project, and will serve as a resource for the resident.
 The resident will work closely with a primary co-investigator and reviewer that will be assigned based on the research project.

 The resident will review admission and non-admission patient medication orders to ensure appropriate indications for use, appropriate dosing, and the avoidance of potential drug interactions in order to provide pharmaceutical care for patients in the Emergency Medicine Department.
-The resident will be responsible for identifying patients presenting with adverse drug events, including overdose, sub- or supra-therapeutic laboratory parameters, allergic, or other drug-related events.
+The resident will be responsible for identifying patients presenting with adverse drug events, including overdoses, sub- or supra-therapeutic laboratory parameters and allergic or other drug-related events.
 Daily responsibilities will include initiation of pharmacokinetic dosing consultations, response to medical emergencies, ensuring medication safety, properly documenting patient care activities, and effectively communicating with healthcare providers and patients.
 The resident will also provide drug information and education for healthcare providers, patients, and students.

 The Family Medicine rotation involves the provision of pharmaceutical care for patients in the Family Medicine outpatient clinic.
 The pharmacy resident will be responsible for identifying and resolving pharmacotherapy issues for patients including reviewing outpatient medications for appropriate indication, interactions, dose, duration, and appropriate monitoring accordingly to evidence based medicine.
 The resident will obtain medication histories, assess patient compliance, and provide counseling for inhalers, insulin administration, and all new medications.
 One patient home visit with an attending physician and medical resident will be required.
 The resident will also provide patient education classes for cardiac medications, pulmonary medications, and warfarin.
 Finally, the resident will serve as a drug information resource for Family Medicine and will provide one formal presentation.

-The Infectious Disease rotation involves the provision of pharmaceutical care on infectious disease unit within the hospital.
-The resident will gain experience and proficiency in clinical therapy for these patient populations.
-The resident will develop problem solving skills thru a variety of patient care experiences including pharmacokinetic monitoring and antibiotic surveillance.
+The Infectious Disease rotation involves the evaluation of empiric as well as definitive antibiotic therapy.
+The resident will gain experience and proficiency in a diverse patient population.
+The resident will develop problem solving skills through a variety of patient care experiences including antibiotic dose optimization and antibiotic surveillance.
 The resident will also participate in a variety of interdisciplinary activities in the inpatient setting such as lab rounds and Antibiotic Stewardship Program.
 The ultimate goal is to facilitate and increase the therapeutic knowledge and development of practice skills in the infectious disease setting.

 Pharmacy Informatics involves the management and development of pharmacy technology and informatics in the hospital environment.
-The resident will work on technology projects at St. Vincent’s Medical Center Riverside and Southside campuses.
+The resident will work on technology projects at St. Vincent’s Medical Center Riverside, Southside and Clay County campuses.
 The resident will contribute to meetings with the health system’s Information Technology Department.
 In addition, the resident will participate in topic discussions including principles of process analysis and automation, clinical decision support, clinical documentation in the electronic medical record, evidence based protocols for CPOE, automated dispensing, workload statistics and clinical reporting, and medication integration in the electronic medical record.

 Quality Management entails quality and patient safety issues that involve the pharmacy department services in the hospital environment.
 The resident will participate with the department manager in all aspects of quality management and patient safety issues such as adverse drug reaction investigating, medication error reporting, Joint Commission readiness, and root cause analyses.
 The resident will be given an opportunity to participate in projects that address quality improvement and patient safety.

-On the Surgery rotation, the resident will be responsible for identifying and resolving pharmacotherapy issues for patients in the Operating Suites, Holding, Recovery, Endoscopy, Labor and Delivery, and Orthopedic/Neurology/Cardiology units.
+On the Surgery rotation, the resident will be responsible for identifying and resolving pharmacotherapy issues for patients in the Operating Suites, Holding, Recovery, Endoscopy and Labor and Delivery units.
 The resident will work with anesthesiologists, surgeons, perfusionists, CRNA’s, operating room nurses and staff, and students to ensure appropriate drug therapy, administration, and drug utilization.
 Daily responsibilities will include dispensing and reconciling controlled substances, providing drug information quickly to care providers, and monitoring drug utilization in the OR and associated areas.
-The resident will provide and document therapeutic drug monitoring according to evidence based medicine of all pre-operative, peri-operative, and post-operative medications in selected cases.
+The resident will provide and document therapeutic drug monitoring of all pre-operative, peri-operative, and post-operative medications in selected cases according to evidence based medicine.
 The resident may also be responsible for discharge teaching including warfarin therapy in the orthopedic units and Lap-Band consults.
 In addition, the resident will provide drug information and education for healthcare providers, patients, and students.

-Pediatrics, Psychiatry, Toxicology, and Clinical Research are potential electives at other local healthcare facilities based on availability.
+Pediatrics, Psychiatry and Toxicology are potential electives at other local healthcare facilities based on availability.